 In Texas, dog owners are permitted to mount a defense based on the comparative negligence of the dog bite victim.
 Depending on the success of comparative negligence, the damages awarded are reduced by the degree of the plaintiff’s negligence.
-What this means is if it is found that the plaintiff’s own conduct was 20 percent responsible for causing the incident, the victim’s recovery will be reduced by 20 percent.
+What this means is if it is found that the plaintiff’s own conduct was 20% responsible for causing the incident, the victim’s recovery will be reduced by 20%.

 What Can a Dog Bite Lawyer Do For Me?

-A qualified dog bite lawyer can help victims seek compensation for:
+A qualified dog bite lawyer can help victims seek compensation for the following: